Cost of Living in Portland: $6,302 Monthly Guide

 Cut Housing Costs

 Start with housing, since rents vary sharply by neighborhood.
-A one-bedroom in downtown Portland averages about $1,694 versus $1,380 outside downtown.
+A one-bedroom in downtown Portland averages about $1,694 versus about $1,380 outside downtown.

 • Prioritize listings with utilities included to lower variable monthly bills.